openvinotoolkit/anomalib/docs/source/markdown/guides/how_to/data/custom_data.md

 #### With Validation and Testing via Synthetic Anomalies

+If we want to check the performance of the model, we will need to have abnormal images to validate and test the model on.
+During the validation stage, these anomalous images are used to normalize the anomaly scores and find the best threshold that separates normal and abnormal images.

-We could use the synthetic anomaly generation feature again to create abnormal images from normal images.
-We could then use the [Folder](../../reference/data/image/folder.md) datamodule to train a model on this dataset.
-Here is the python code to create the custom datamodule:
+Anomalib provides synthetic anomaly generation capabilities to create abnormal images from normal images so we could check the performance.
+We could use the [Folder](../../reference/data/image/folder.md) datamodule to train a model on this dataset.

 :::::{dropdown} Code Syntax
 :icon: code